nrfconnect/sdk-nrf/doc/nrf/libraries/nfc/tnep/tag.rst

 If the tag library was already in Service Selected state when receiving the NDEF message with the Service Select record, the deselect callback of the previous service is called before the select callback of the new service.

 When the library is in the Service Selected state, the service's new message callback is called after successfully processing the new message.
-Application data can be added to the reply message with :c:func:`nfc_tnep_tag_tx_msg_app_data`.
+Application data can be added to the reply message using the :c:func:`nfc_tnep_tag_tx_msg_app_data` function.
-This function can be called from the Service Selected callback or from any other context, for example a different thread.
+It can be called from the Service Selected callback or from any other context, for example a different thread.

-If the tag application has no more data, it will reply by using :c:func:`nfc_tnep_tag_tx_msg_no_app_data`.
+If the tag application has no more data, it will reply by using the :c:func:`nfc_tnep_tag_tx_msg_no_app_data` function.
 If the application does not reply before the expiration on the time period specified by the service's initialization parameters, the service will be deselected by the polling device.

 The following code demonstrates how to exchange NDEF messages using the tag library after initialization: